monocurl/quarve_book/src/view_providers.md

             Rect::new(0.0, 0.0, pos, frame.h),
             layout_context, env, s);

+        // see below for what context means
+        // feel free to ignore as this is isn't even
+        // a great use case of it
         let ctx = pos + BAR_WIDTH / 2.0;
         self.splitter.layout_down_with_context(
             Rect::new(pos + BAR_WIDTH / 2.0 - self.splitter_size / 2.0, 0.0, self.splitter_size, frame.h),